Raidez/raylib-ecs/README.md

 An entity must have a string identifier.

 ### Define component
-Components are simple classes whom inherit from Component.
+Components are simple classes that inherit from Component.

 ```python
 class Position(Component):